spvasist/ka-songs-download/README.md

 ## Scope for improvement
 - Implement parallel downloads
+- Continue from where it left after restart.
 - Auto discover album urls
 - Introduce modularity in design
 - Improve test coverage